-Learning something new is a bit scary but also a sure fire way to turn your thoughts and brain away from what you are feeling.
+Learning something new is a bit scary but also a sure-fire way to turn your thoughts and brain away from what you are feeling.
 Pick something you always wanted to try.
 And this would be where social media could be helpful.
 Join a few Facebook groups and see what interests you.

-Of course you already know that I’m partial to crafts but there are a number of different things you can try.
+Of course, you already know that I’m partial to crafts but there are a number of different things you can try.

 Make up a bucket list

 This list can help narrow down what you have always wanted to do and goals to set for your future.
-Like a trip to France or maybe a something simpler like a visit to the local museum.
+Like a trip to France or maybe something simpler like a visit to the local museum.

 Take a class at your local technical school

-This is like the new hobby and could be the same thing if you are going for that sort of thing.
+This is like a new hobby and could be the same thing if you are going for that sort of thing.
 But there are other classes out there like computer classes, financial classes, or a writing class.
 This will get you around other people that you can connect with.

 Join a book club

 Check out your local library to see if they have one.
 If not you can also find one on Facebook.
 (I know…Facebook again.
-Hey it can also be very useful.
+Hey, it can also be very useful.
 You have to be careful to use it in the right way.)
 I do think in person would be better so you can get the social interaction.